-- 3. It is strongly recommended that if bull calves are to be castrated, this should be performed at the earliest possible age. - a) Castration may be accomplished by the application of a band (rubber ring) up to 7 days of age. - b) Between 7 days and 6 months of age, other banding methods, such as "Calicrate" or "E-Z Bander" may be used only with pain management. - c) Calves up to 6 months of age may be castrated using surgical castration, emasculator, or spermatic cord crush (Burdizzo clamp), and pain management must be used. - d) Surgical castration of bulls over 6 months of age must be performed by a veterinarian using pain management and provisions for controlling bleeding. - 4.
+- 3. It is strongly recommended that if bull calves are to be castrated, this should be performed at the earliest possible age. - a) Castration may be accomplished by the application of a band (rubber ring) up to 7 days of age. - b) Between 7 days and 6 months of age, other banding methods, such as "Calicrate" or "E-Z Bander" may be used only with pain control. - c) Calves up to 6 months of age may be castrated using surgical castration, emasculator, or spermatic cord crush (Burdizzo clamp), and pain control must be used. - d) Surgical castration of bulls over 6 months of age must be performed by a veterinarian using sedation, local anesthesia, anti-inflammatory medication for pain control, and provisions for controlling bleeding. - 4.
 Tail docking is prohibited.
 Switch trimming is allowed. - 5.
 Ear notching is prohibited (unless required for health testing by the state vet or the federal government). - 6.
-Wattling (waddling) and ear splitting are prohibited. - c.
-All of these practices must be performed by trained and competent managers in a way that minimizes suffering.
-The above procedures must: - 1.
-Not be performed on sick animals; - 2.
-Only be performed using appropriate, properly-maintained equipment.
+Wattling/waddling and ear splitting are prohibited. - b.
+All of these practices must be performed in a way that minimizes suffering and by trained and competent managers.
+The above procedures: - 1.
+Must not be performed on sick animals; - 2.
+May only be performed using appropriate, properly maintained equipment. - 3.
+Pain Management: Metacam 20 (Meloxicam) is approved pain management in Canada and Canadian producers must use this for any of the procedures listed above.
+Metacom has a 96-hour milk withdrawal period. - 4.
+In the U.S. see information below: